badjen221/head-md-oracle-of-suits/readme.md

 # Oracle of suits
-This is the Oracle of Suits project !!!!
+This is the Oracle of Suits project of [Master Media Design](https://github.com/badjen221/head-md-oracle-of-suits.git), HEAD-Genève

+##